 What can the money be used for?

 Money received from the EIDL program can be used to meet small business expenses that could have been met had the coronavirus outbreak not occurred.
-These items include things like operating expenses and employee salaries.
+These items include things like operating expenses, employee salaries, inventory or pay debts.

 What Are the Requirements?

-You’ll need to meet various criteria to qualify for the EIDL program.
+You’ll need to meet various criteria to qualify for the program:

-The SBA has extended the Economic Injury Disaster Loan program to include independent contractors and freelancers.
+- The SBA has extended the EIDL program to include independent contractors and freelancers.

-Also eligible for an SBA COVID-19 loan are sole proprietorships, small tribal businesses, and private non-profit groups.
+- Also eligible for an SBA COVID-19 loan are sole proprietorships, small tribal businesses, private non-profit groups, and agricultural enterprises.

-And the Small Business Administration is not restricting its emergency loans to just U.S. citizens.
+- The SBA is not restricting its emergency loans to just US citizens.
 Green card holders can qualify.